 Fishing Planet is an always-online game experience.
 However, it does not require you to have PlayStation Plus, considering the base game is free-to-play.
 There are online tournaments you can join, or you can set up private games for you to play with your friends.

 Overall, once you get used to the nuances of the user interface, and managing your money, Fishing Planet is the best fishing simulation game out there.
 It has an extensive collection of fishing equipment, species of fish, and locations.
 The steep learning curve can be a deterrent, but fishing is all about having patience and fortitude.Note: The Fisherman: Fishing Planet was reviewed on PlayStation 4.
-A digital copy of the game provided by the publisher.
+A digital copy of the game was provided by the publisher/developer.